StevenGorlicki/BookSheets/README.md

 Fast database insertion / Editing

-* TO USE THE APPLICATION
+* TO USE THE APPLICATION (Basic video coming soon since the below description is a bit complex)

 On the right side of the home page, under releases, click "BookSheets Release".
 Then under "Assets" click "main.exe" to begin the download.